 Rationale: The Budget proposes to shift all funding to mandatory starting in FY 2025, which would trigger a 2 percent sequester per fiscal year for the IHS.
-Sequester would reduce funds for direct health care services as well as other IHS programs.
+This sequester would reduce funds for direct health care services.

 All programs administered by the Department of Veterans Affairs are exempt from a sequestration reduction ordered under the BBEDCA.
 Through this exemption, Congress expressly indicated how critical it is for services provided by the VA not to be disrupted or reduced as a result of sequestration.